Source: BC Hydro

 We offer a healthy work life balance, training opportunities and career progression.
 We're proud to be ranked as one of B.C.'s Top Employers and one of Canada's Best Diversity Employers.
 Join us as we build an even cleaner B.C.

-* Is deployed to the field to respond to unforeseen environmental concerns and coordinates mitigation by contacting necessary participants and arranging for their attendance at the scene.
+* Is deployed to the field to respond to unforeseen environmental concerns by assisting in mitigation by performing activities such as laying out booms and throwing down oil pads.

 * Performs duties of a minor nature related to the above duties that do not affect the rating of the job.

-* Completion of a Bachelor degree in Natural Resource or Environmental Studies with at least six (6) years of relevant work experience or as an equivalent, completion of Technologist Diploma in Natural Resources or Environmental Studies with seven (7) years of relevant work experience.
+* Completion of a Bachelor degree in Natural Resource or Environmental Studies with at least one (1) year of relevant work experience or as an equivalent, completion of Technologist Diploma in Natural Resources or Environmental Studies with two (2) years of relevant work experience.

-* Must be eligible for membership with the College of Applied Biology.
+* Must be eligible for the Biologist in Training designation with the College of Applied Biology.